debiki/talkyard-prod-one/README.md

 https://docs.docker.com/engine/network/packet-filtering-firewalls/#docker-and-ufw.
 <!-- [firewalld_not_ufw] update script, have it use firewalld  -->

-Look in `.env` to see the IP addresses of the Docker containers.
+You can see the IP addresses of the Docker containers in the `.env` file.
 The ip of the `web` container, which runs Nginx and listens on ports 80 and 443, is set on the `INTERNAL_NET_WEB_IP=...` row, and this is the only container that should be reachable from outside.